d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout.md

 by training deep nets on randomly-labeled images.
-Despite the absence of any true pattern linking the inputs to the outputs, they found that the neural network optimized by SGD, could label every image in the training set perfectly.
+Despite the absence of any true pattern linking the inputs to the outputs, they found that the neural network optimized by SGD could label every image in the training set perfectly.

 Consider what this means.